Reactive-Extensions/RxJS/doc/mapping/asyncjs.md

 #### async version ####

-In this example, we'll determine whether the file exists by calling `fs.exists` for each file given and have the results returned as an array.
+In this example we'll just run a keep calling the callback while the count is less than 5.

 ```js
 var async = require('async');